bionicbone/TEST_DUAL_CAN_HW-184/README.md

 # TEST_DUAL_CAN_HW-184
-LOLIN32 ESP32 with 2 x HW-184 Can Bus Modules
+LOLIN32 ESP32 with 2 x HW-184 Can Bus Module

 This appears to be working, but more testing required as I only used one Can bus writer and connected to each indivdual HW-184.
 Also both were set to 500kb/s bus speed.